 That’s not surprising, as 66% of consumers reported short-form video to be the most engaging type of social media content in 2022.

-To stay ahead of the curve, we’ve rounded up the top short-form digital media best practices you need to know for 2023.
+To stay ahead of the curve, we’ve rounded up the top short-form content best practices you need to know for 2023.
 Our roundup is complete with the best distribution methods to use to get as many fans to engage with your short-form content as possible.

 Generally, any video under 60 seconds is considered short-form.
 But the exact length varies depending on the platform.
 For example, TikTok videos can range from 15 seconds up to 10 minutes long, while Instagram Reels can be anywhere from 15 seconds to 90 seconds.
-Short-form video is minutes long.
-That’s certainly long enough to feature a game or race highlight but short enough to be used on any social media platform.
+Short-form video is “minutes long”.
+That’s certainly long enough to feature a game highlight or player interview, but short enough to be used on a social media platform.

-The amazing thing about short-form content is that it has many applications beyond social media.
+The amazing thing about short-form digital media is that it has many applications far beyond social media – there are many digital and non-digital uses.
 We’ll get to that in a bit!